← go back

 }

 The old but trusty OpenMP makes an appearance!
-We can simply use #pragma omp parallel for to get a great speedup.
-This allows us to parallelize for loops.
-It distrubutes the loop iterations over different threads which allows us to actually use our multi-core processors.
-OpenMP is really easy to use and depending on the amount of cores you can expect performance increases by an factor of 3-4 OOMs.
+We can simply use #pragma omp parallel to get a great speedup which allows us to parallelize for loops.
+It distributes the loop iterations over different threads, which allows us to actually use our multi-core processors.
+OpenMP is really easy to use, and depending on the number of cores, you can expect performance increases by a factor of 3-4 OOMs.

 picture of thread increase performance

-Here's a really nice image from the RISC-V computer architecture textbook that shows GEMM performance improvement relative to as the number of threads.
-CPU manufacturers have been pushing single-core processors to the limits and we started getting diminishing returns, so the easiest way to keep increasing performance was to combine many processors together.
-Developers then had to start learning about making code parallelizable to sure code takes advantages of multiple cores.
+Here's a great image from the RISC-V computer architecture textbook that shows GEMM performance improvement relative to the number of threads.
+CPU manufacturers have been pushing single-core processors to the limits, and we started getting diminishing returns, so the easiest way to keep increasing performance was to combine many processors together.
+Developers then had to start learning about making code parallelizable to ensure that code takes advantage of multiple cores.

 • Python, C, data-level parallelism, sub-word parallelism, x86 AVX, ARM Neon, instruction-level parallelism, memory hierarchy optimization with cache blocking, and thread-level parallelism.

-Eventually we will run into decreasing returns through multi-processing and will have to start looking at domain specific architectures (ahem...GPUs) and languages to keep realizing impressive performance increases.
+Eventually, we will encounter decreasing returns through multi-processing and will have to start considering domain-specific architectures (ahem...GPUs) and languages to keep realizing impressive performance increases.

 In reality, the easiest way to get out-of-the-box performance is to simply just use NumPy.